wilsonmar/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/play-by-play-azure-security-mark-russinovich">
 Play by Play: Azure Security with Mark Russinovich</a>
-by Mark Russinovich and Mark MinasiIntermediateDec 18, 201453m (180)
+by Mark Russinovich and Mark MinasiIntermediateDec 18, 2014 53m (180)

+   For role-based security to safeguard data according to an organization's specific security and compliance needs.
+Azure ATP has its own portal at https://portal.atp.azure.com, so it's not available via the Azure portal but as part of the Enterprise Mobility + Security E5 suite (EMS E5) or as a standalone license through the Cloud Solution Provider (CSP) licensing model.
+Azure ATP (Advanced Threat Protection) supports <a target="_blank" href="https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-role-groups">three roles: Administrators, Users and Viewers</a>.

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/play-by-play-hanselman">
 Play By Play: Azure Deployment with Scott Hanselman</a>